kethanvarma/webscrapping/README.md

-in this repositary i am saving the code related to web scrapping
+in this repositary i am saving the python code related to web scrapping